XIMDEX/structured-data/doc/guide.md

 php artisan schemas:import https://schema.org/version/latest/schemaorg-current-http.jsonld
 ```

-> This command only support schemas.org definitions in JSON+LD format.
+> This command only supports schemas.org definitions in JSON+LD format.

 <!--If the given URL does not contain the schema definitions version you can provide by another argument:-->